CookiePLMonster/SilentPatchME/README.md

 ## Featured fixes

-* Fixed an issue causing black blobs to appear with contemporary AMD CPUs.
+* Fixed an issue causing black blobs to appear with contemporary AMD CPUs. **Warning: AMD FX and Bulldozer chips are still affected.
+We are investigating the issue.**

 ## Credits

 * [Rafael Rivera](https://withinrafael.com/) - co-developer

 ![preview](https://i.imgur.com/jc8j6Ax.jpg)

+## Related reads
+* [Fixing Mass Effect black blobs on modern AMD CPUs](https://cookieplmonster.github.io/2020/07/19/silentpatch-mass-effect/) - my comprehensive writeup about this issue and the steps taken to fix it